 End-users are certified for a period of 1 year, Watch My 6 follows the set standards for Certification from the Canadian Service Dog Trainers Association .
 The initial exam is $100 and comes with a ID card upon completion.
 Follow ups/re-certifications are done annually $40.
 We do this to insure the dog is still healthy enough to continue with Service Dog work and that no issues have come up .

 Handlers are then welcome to join the Trainer Mentorship program to become Professional Pet Dog Trainers, to be able to pass along knowledge and train the future generations of Service Dogs.

 We provide training and assistance for service dogs for those in need.
-Some include PTSD, Social Anxiety Disorder and Mobility.
+Some include PTSD, Social Anxiety Disorder and Light Stability/Mobility.
 The time to train varies on the tasks to be performed, the breed and how quickly both the handler and the dog are ready to be tested.

 We provide education and awareness through workshops and seminars at businesses and local charities to help the public understand the importance of service dogs.

 For over 6 years, we have been serving the Ottawa Valley with puppy and obedience classes.

 So currently we are only taking 3 intakes a year (Jan, April & September)